+Table 4.0

-Table 4.01 Land Use Summary: Planning Areas 1, 2 and 3, and Development District 32
+Land Use Summary: Planning Areas 1, 2 and 3, and Development District 32

-Land Use Summary: Pla Units or Square Footage
+Land Use Type Specific Plan Land Use Category Units or Square Footage

-Development District 3 (11 Acres) Omes of square rootage
+Development District 3 (11 Acres)

 Residential MU-M3 300 units

 Subtotal 300 units

 Planning Area 1 (15 Acres)

-Residential MU-M 1,250 units
+Residential MU-M 1,250 u nits

 Subtotal 1,250 units

-Planning Area 2 (46 Acres)
+Planning Area 2 (46 Acres) Planning Area 2 (46 Acres)

-Regional Commercial CM 696,500 sf
+Regional Commercial CM 696,50 0 sf

-Restaurant CM 15,000 sf
+Restaurant CM 15,000 sf ) sf5

 Subtotal 711,500 sf

 Planning Area 3 (96 Acres)

-Regional Retail Commercial CM 585,000 sf
+Regional Retail Commercial CM 585,00 585,000 sf

 Neighborhood-Serving Commercial CM 90,000 sf

 Restaurant CM 85,000 sf

 Commercial Recreation/Entertainment CM 130,000 sf

 Hotel CM 233,333 sf (including 350 hotel rooms)

-Subtotal 1,233,333 1,123,333 sf
+Subtotal Subtotal

 TOTAL 1,834,833 sf 1,550 units

 1. Variations in square footage and types of commercial uses and location and number of residential units in each Planning Area may occur at the time of final design, depending upon the product identified for development.
 Change of restaurant uses to regional commercial uses is permitted; change of commercial square footage to restaurant square footage is also allowed, subject to the approval of an administrative permit, and any further environmental review required under CEQA, as applicable.
-2. Residential uses units may be transferred from PA 1 to the portion of PA 2 shown in Figure 6.1a, provided such transfer does not cause an exceedance of the then allowable residential density under the General Plan or this Specific Plan, or the maximum unit count of 1,250 units.
-The transfer of residential units shall not require a corresponding decrease in maximum permitted commercial square footage, provided that the proposed development does not exceed the maximum allowable commercial square footage may be transferred among PA 1, PA 2 and PA 3 provided that the proposed development does not exceed the maximum allowable commercial square footage for the Project Site as a whole or the FAR within each individual Planning Area, and the transfer of commercial square footage shall not require a corresponding decrease in maximum number or density of residential units permitted.
+2. Residential units may be transferred from PA 1 to the portion of PA 2 shown in Figure 6.1a, provided such transfer does not cause an exceedance of the then allowable residential density under the General Plan or this Specific Plan, or the maximum unit count of 1,250 units.
+The transfer of residential units shall not require a corresponding decrease in maximum permitted commercial square footage.
+Similarly, commercial square footage may be transferred among PA 1, PA 2 and PA 3 provided that the proposed development does not exceed the maximum allowable commercial square footage for the Project Site as a whole or the FAR within each individual Planning Area, and the transfer of commercial square footage shall not require a corresponding decrease in maximum number or density of residential units permitted.